Chocolate toxicity calculator – quick reference in case of emergency

 For larger dogs, you have a bit of breathing room.

-As far as the different types of chocolate, as mentioned previously, the darker the chocolate, the higher theobromine concentration and, therefore, the more dangerous it is for dogs.
+As far as the different types of chocolate, as mentioned previously, the darker the chocolate, the higher the theobromine concentration and, therefore, the more dangerous it is for dogs.

 Can dogs eat chocolate – conclusion